Hernán Vélez Atehortúa - (1931-2014)

 After his stay in North America, the founder Escobar Rojas returned to Colombia in 1965 when he became a professor at the Faculty of Dentistry of the University of Antioquia.
 Three years later, he was elected associate dean of the same agency at the initiative of the dean at the time.

 Later, in the early 1970s, Dr. Escobar Rojas returned to the United States, this time as a professor at the University of Illinois.
 During his time at the American academy, the Latin American Courses of Social Dentistry were created, coordination that he held for more than 20 years.
 In 1975 he returned permanently to Colombia, again as a teacher at the U of A.

 Two years after his return, at the invitation of the doctor Hernán Vélez Atehortúa and in the company of the dentist Guillermo Cárdenas Jaramillo, they talked about the creation of a new School of Dentistry for Antioquia.
 It was then that they joined the draft constitution of the Institute of Health Sciences (CES) in 1977.

 Carlos Augusto Agudelo Restrepo

 Carlos Augusto Agudelo Restrepo is a doctor from the University of Antioquia.
 He specialized in rheumatology.

 Within his contribution to the foundation of the Institute of Health Sciences (CES) the leadership that he undertook to achieve the first curriculum that the Faculty of Medicine of the now CES University had stands out.
-Among the anecdotes, his interest in building the curriculum that today lays the foundations and philosophy in the training of medical professionals stands out during each afternoon.
+One of his anecdotes was his interest in building the curriculum that today lays the foundations and philosophy in the training of medical professionals.